wiseman-timelord/Rpg-Gradio-Gguf/README.md

 # Rpg-Gradio-Gguf
-- Status: ALPHA - Project restart, wait a bit and there will be a working version.
+- Status: BETA - It works, but not exactly how I want, just yet.

 ### Description
 Its a Chatbot with, text and image, generation, tuned to RPG, that uses Gguf models to simulate limitless roleplaing in a Gradio interface in Web-Browser interface.